What You Need to Know and Do About the LastPass Breach

 A series of contradictory security disclosures is like a combination punch in the face of people who have placed their trust in you and your brand.

-I have used LastPass for many years for access to other peoples’ passwords they’re sharing with me for work purposes.
-While I haven’t paid to use the service myself, I’ve had to keep an account with LastPass for this reason.
-I received the security breach notifications from LastPass by email like other customers, and I was immediately concerned.
-I noticed the topic came up for discussion in Post Status Slack, a popular community forum for WordPress professionals.
+I noticed the topic was discussed in Post Status Slack, a popular community forum for WordPress professionals.
 Robert Rowley, a Developer Advocate for Patchstack, shared the news there.
 He noted, “No master passwords or stored passwords were leaked.
 No action is needed.”
 Like millions of other Patchstack users, we all trusted what the company had told us, and we were wrong.

 Later, others at Patchstack and in the WordPress community shared news of GoTo suppressing their own breach disclosure.
 In December, Rowley commented again, observing how far things had come from the initial statement we all believed.
 “No customer vaults were accessed.”
-Comparing the series of contradictory disclosures to getting punched, Rowley observed, “This can be seen as a left-right combo of loss of trust, every update makes the incident come out worse.”
+Comparing the series of contradictory disclosures to getting punched, Rowley observed, “This can be seen as a left-right combo of loss of trust; every update makes the incident come out worse.”

 Updates to the LastPass story…